TheRoboticsClub/2024-upe-david-duro/docs/index.md

 ## Welcome to my JdRobot Internship Blog!

 Here I will write everything I learn during my internship at JdRobot.
+This blog serves as a working memory, the index does not keep an alphabetical order, it only represents my ordered work from the first day of the internship.
+Probably problems that arise at the beginning will be solved in the following points of the table of contents.
+As I said, it is more a working memory or blog than an explanatory blog.

 ## Index